georgi-ivanov-ivanov/tabs/README.md

 ### ⚙️ Setup

 1. Clone the repository into a workdir.
-2. Inside the directory execute `nvm use 12`.
+2. Inside the directory execute `node version 16`.
-3. Install node packages with `npm install`.
+3. Install Angular cli if you haven't `npm install -g @angular/cli`.
-4. In project root run `ng serve --open`.
+4. Install node packages with `npm install`.

 ## Development server